 Documentary Photographer of the Year

 Our flagship competition open to all RPS members, held every two years.

 A Doc members competition for single images, with regular prize.

 We keep connected as a group through the Doc micro-site on the RPS website, Facebook and Flickr, Twitter and Instagram.

 We organise various workshops throughout the country, where there is interest.
 Starting in 2020 we will also host Advisory days for the new Documentary RPS Distinction.

 Sub-groups helps us to bring together small groups of members who have a common interest to meet and discuss documentary photography.
-Some regional sub-groups meet with other groups such as Contemporary.
+Some regional sub-groups meet with other groups such as Contemporary or Travel.
 We currently have the following sub-groups: Doc York,Doc South, Doc South East, Doc Central, Doc Thames Valley, Doc East Midlands and Doc East Anglia.